 Young people need information and skills to be able to take responsibility for their sexuality and avoid risky behavior that could lead to unwanted pregnancy, STIs or HIV.
 Young people need to learn how their bodies, minds and feeling are changing as they enter and go through adolescence, how to communicate about sexuality and how to handle societal and peer pressure.

-Sexuality education needs to start at an early age and should be comprehensive, by integrating sexual health issues in a way that young get the knowledge, skills and support to make own informed decisions about their sexual life, whenever this will start.
-As sexuality life preferably needs an interactive and long term approach, the school setting provided a unique opportunity:
+Sexuality education needs to start at an early age and should integrate sexual health issues in a way that young get the knowledge, skills and support to make own informed decisions about their sexual life, whenever this will start.
+As sexuality life preferably needs an interactive and long term approach, the school setting provides a unique opportunity:

 - Most young people can be reached through schools.

 - Instead of adhoc interventions, a systematic, long-term educational process is possible.

 - Structurally embedding of life-skills education in the educational system guarantees education over the school years.

 The World Starts With Me Curriculum

 In 2003, World Population Foundation (www.wpf.org ) , in cooperation with Butterfly Works (www.butterfly-works.org ) , developed and started implementing an innovative computer-based, online curriculum on sexual reproductive health and rights curriculum; the World Starts With Me (WSWM) (www.theworldstarts.org )

 In 2004, WSWM received the Golden Nica Award by Prix Ars Electronica in the digital communities category for its relevancy and innovativeness.